AnytimeDetailing/free-site-generator/README.md

 ## Installation and Requirements

+You must have NodeJS and npm.
+They are packaged together here: https://nodejs.org/en/download/

+Download this repo:

 `npm install AnytimeDetailing/free-site-generator`

-You must have NodeJS and npm.
-They can be installed at the same time here: https://nodejs.org/en/download/
+Download dependancies:

+`npm install`

 ## Usage

 The following files should be modified to reflect the site you want to start:

-data.js
+* data.js
-tos.js
+* tos.js

 This process can be aided by a sytax highlighting editor such as Visual Studio Code: https://code.visualstudio.com/